eclipse-theia/vscode-builtin-extensions/README-3PP-LICENSE-CHECK-AND-AUDIT.md

 Note: Further automation is possible for the future, but for now we will document how to do most of this semi-manually (tools are used but could be better integrated in this repo).
 For example we have a better integration for `dash-licenses` in the main Theia repo, and intend to make it re-usable.
 When that happens, we can use it in this repo here, too.

-First, we need to do a few things to make sure we start start with a known state:
+First, we need to do a few things to make sure we start with a known state:

 ```bash
 # clean-up the repo